Merdoc97/criteria-builder-helper/README.md

 Current library always work by "and and" principle

-also current it can used from front end part to manipulate data
+also current library can be used from front end part to manipulate data
 # Example
 ```json
 {